Fantasy Productions: FanPro LLC

-Fantasy Productions translated FASA products into German for years.
-When FASA closed in 2001, WizKids licensed some of FASA's old tabletop rights went to the principals of Fantasy Productions.
-Rob Boyle considered making a bid to license Shadowrun, but before he could, Fantasy Productions expressed interest in Shadowrun themselves.
-Fantasy Productions founder Werner Fuchs invited Boyle to visit him in Germany, and Boyle was soon setting up and running FanPro LLC, a new corporation created by two of the principals of the Fantasy Productions and Boyle himself.
-They created the new USA subsidiary FanPro LLC to hold the rights to FASA's game lines.
-FanPro licensed Shadowrun in early 2001, and Boyle took over as Line Editor, and six months later, FanPro licensed Battletech as well and hired Randall Bills to continue with his job as Battletech Line Editor; that made Bills FanPro LLC's second and only other employee.
-FanPro LLC also began expanding into translations of German RPGs, their first being The Dark Eye (2003), a translation of Germany's top fantasy RPG, Das Schwarze Auge (1984) – which had recently been released in a fourth edition (2002) by the German Fantasy Productions.
-The Dark Eye, like FanPro's FASA lines, depended on a metaplot, this one advanced through adventures and Fantasy Productions' Aventurische Bote magazine.
-However, The Dark Eye did not sell well, and was not further supported by FanPro LLC as a result.
-Degenesis, originally scheduled for late 2006, would have been a second German RPG, but once more FanPro LLC was not able to follow through.
+Fantasy Productions had spent years translating FASA products into German, and when FASA closed in 2001, WizKids licensed some of the FASA game rights to the Fantasy Productions principals.
+Fantasy Productions expressed interest in obtaining a license for Shadowrun before Rob Boyle was able to make a bid, so Fantasy Productions founder Werner Fuchs invited Boyle to visit him in Germany, and Boyle soon set up and ran the new corporation FanPro LLC, created by two Fantasy Productions principals and Boyle.
+Fantasy Productions created FanPro LLC as a subsidiary in the USA to hold the FASA game line rights.
+FanPro licensed Shadowrun in early 2001 with Boyle as Line Editor, and FanPro also licensed Battletech six months later and hired Randall Bills to continue working as Battletech Line Editor; Bills became the second and only other employee of FanPro LLC.
+FanPro LLC also began producing English translations of German role-playing games beginning with The Dark Eye (2003), a translation of the top German fantasy RPG Das Schwarze Auge (1984) which on its fourth edition (2002) in Germany by Fantasy Productions; The Dark Eye was centered on a metaplot like the FASA game lines, which was advanced in both adventures and the magazine Aventurische Bote from Fantasy Productions.
+The Dark Eye did not sell well in the US, so FanPro LLC did not further supported the game and did not publish Degenesis as intended in late 2006 as another translation of a second German RPG.

 From 2001 to 2005, FanPro LLC released over a dozen original Shadowrun titles and reprinted core titles that FASA had originally released.
 In 2005, FanPro LLC released Shadowrun, Fourth Edition.
 Likewise, FanPro LLC continued to release new Classic BattleTech books in English, and in 2006 released Total Warfare, the first in a series of revised full-color books for Classic BattleTech.
 FanPro GmbH continued to translate these books into German, along with German-only Shadowrun books.